zio/zio-quill/CASSANDRA.md

 There is no much offered by the driver to extend the Query Builder, e.g. add a missing CQL feature.

-**Phantom (v1.22.0)**
+**Phantom (v2.1.3)**

-You could extend Phantom by extending the DSL to add new features, although it might not be a straightforward process.
+You could extend Phantom by extending the DSL to add new features, and the process is very simple, as phantom relies on composition through implicit augmentation.
+Natively supporting new types is also simple to achieve through primitives.

 **Quill**